MrShadow009/Blockchain-Simulator/README.md

-# 🚀 BlockchainX - Interactive Blockchain Simulator & Visualizer
+# 🚀 BlockSim - Interactive Blockchain Simulator & Visualizer

 BlockSim is an **interactive blockchain simulator** built with **Next.js** that helps users **visualize block mining, create transactions, and manage wallets in real-time**.
 This project is ideal for those looking to **understand basics of blockchain technology, Bitcoin mining, and the Proof-of-Work (PoW) mechanism** with hands-on experience.